Types of Degrees Computer Engineering Majors Are Getting

 Skills for Computer Engineering Tech Majors

-computer engineering tech majors are found most commonly in careers in which the following skills are important:
+A major in computer engineering tech prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.